YulongNiu/PhyloProfileWeb/Docs/guide.md

 * Webpage

-The webpage contains visualization of phylogenetic profiles, correlation matrix, and list of prediction linkages.
+The webpage contains visualization of phylogenetic profiles, correlation matrix, Circos plot, D3 interactive network, and list of prediction linkages.
 A grey block will be used to represent the negative correlation value in the correlation matrix plot.

 * Download folder